skupperproject/skupper-website/input/start/index.md

 The `skupper init` command installs the Skupper router, proxy, and related resources in the current namespace.

+    skupper init [--id <installation-name>]

 ### Install the infrastructure

 Run `skupper init` once for each namespace you wish to connect.

 <div class="code-block-label">Namespace 1</div>

-    $ skupper init
+    skupper init
-    Skupper is now installed in '<ns1>'.
-Use 'skupper status' to get more information.

 <div class="code-block-label">Namespace 2</div>

-    $ skupper init
+    skupper init

+You should see output like this:

-    Skupper is now installed in '<ns2>'.
+    Skupper is now installed in '<ns>'.
 Use 'skupper status' to get more information.

 ### Check the infrastructure